goldeneas/cstreams/README.md

 * **For Each**: A terminal operation to consume the stream.
 * **Extensible**: Use any data source by providing two simple functions.

+## How To Build
+This is a library, not a standalone executable; to use it, you just need to compile your main.c with cstreams.

 ## How To Use

 First, you need a data source.
 This can be an array, a list, a file, etc. You just need to provide two functions: `next_handler` and `increment_state_handler`.